sanjiovani100/ai-medellin-1000/docs/making-solar-template-main.md

 Follow these simple steps to make the Solar template your main site:

-### Option 1: Merge the Solar Template Branch (Recommended)
+### Option 1: Merge the Solar Template Branch (Recommended) - ✅ COMPLETED

-1. Check which branch the Solar template is deployed from:
+1. ✅ Check which branch the Solar template is deployed from:
    ```
    cd C:\Users\sanji\0-roo-code\AI-medellin
    git branch -a
    ```

-2. If you see a branch like `solar-template`, merge it into main:
+2. ✅ If you see a branch like `solar-template`, merge it into main:
    ```
    git checkout main
    git merge solar-template